Place Quote: Madagascar - ban on foreign goods

 In 2005, Cork was the European Capital of Culture, a venture which has been both praised and criticised.
 Culture, however, does not seem to be the lasting change in Cork this year.
 Rather it's commerce.
 Throughout the city, developments are continuing apace, with the skyline littered with cranes.

 Buildings such as Guy's Building on Cornmarket Street - once a stationery printers - are under renovation.
-Guys is set to become a hotel and shopping centre.
-Cornmarket Street is the location of a weekly market, how these two locations will co-exist?
+Guy's Building is set to become a hotel and shopping centre.
+Nearby Cornmarket Street is the location of a weekly market, how these two locations will co-exist?

 Affluence is becoming even more noticeable in Cork: the under-26-year-olds who are buying houses, the steady stream of everyone into Brown Thomas (once the reserve of only the fabulous).
 Cork even has its own socialite magazine, Cork Now.